mclouddev/nft-card/README.md

 # nft-card

-Practice css stylign with a NFT card with my personal artwork.
+Practice css styling with a NFT card with my personal artwork.